Political career of Cicero: Consul

 Cicero was elected Consul for the year 63 BC, defeating patrician candidate Lucius Sergius Catilina (Catiline).
-During his year in office he thwarted a conspiracy to overthrow the Roman Republic, led by Catiline.
+During his year in office he thwarted a conspiracy, which he claims aimed to overthrow the Roman Republic, led by Catiline.
 Cicero procured a Senatus Consultum de Re Publica Defendenda (a declaration of martial law, also called the Senatus Consultum Ultimum), and he drove Catiline from the city with four vehement speeches which came to be known as the Catiline Orations.
 The Orations listed Catiline and his followers' debaucheries, and denounced Catiline's senatorial sympathizers as roguish and dissolute debtors, clinging to Catiline as a final and desperate hope.
 Cicero demanded that Catiline and his followers leave the city.
 At the conclusion of his first speech, Catiline burst from the Temple of Jupiter Stator, where the Senate had convened, and made his way to Etruria.
 In his following speeches Cicero did not directly address Catiline but instead addressed the Senate.
 By these speeches Cicero wanted to prepare the Senate for the worst possible case; he also delivered more evidence against Catiline.

 Catiline fled and left behind his followers to start the revolution from within while Catiline assaulted the city with an army recruited from among Sulla’s veterans in Etruria.
 Many peasant farmers who were racked by debt also supported Catiline in the countryside.
 These five parties had attempted to involve the Allobroges, a tribe of Transalpine Gaul, in their plot, but Cicero, working with the Gauls, was able to seize letters which incriminated the five conspirators and forced them to confess their crimes in front of the Senate.